JasperHG90/dagster-pyiceberg/docs/reference.md

      You can use `IcebergPandasIOManager` to read and write iceberg tables using Pandas:

     ```python title="docs/snippets/io_manager_pandas.py" linenums="1"
-    --8<-- "docs/snippets/io_manager_pyarrow.py"
+    --8<-- "docs/snippets/io_manager_pandas.py"
     ```

 === "Polars DataFrames"

-     You can use the `IcebergPolarsIOManager` to read and write iceberg tables using Pandas:
+     You can use the `IcebergPolarsIOManager` to read and write iceberg tables using Polars using a full lazily optimized query engine:

     ```python title="docs/snippets/io_manager_polars.py" linenums="1"
+    --8<-- "docs/snippets/io_manager_polars.py"
+    ```

+=== "Daft DataFrames"

+     You can use the `IcebergDaftIOManager` to read and write iceberg tables using Daft using a full lazily optimized query engine:

+    ```python title="docs/snippets/io_manager_daft.py" linenums="1"
-    --8<-- "docs/snippets/io_manager_pyarrow.py"
+    --8<-- "docs/snippets/io_manager_daft.py"
     ```

 ---